Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature

 \subsection{Problem description}

-The left-hand panel of Fig.~\ref{f:ann1} shows the [0.3-2] keV surface brightness profile of RX\,J0856.1+3756 extracted in $3\farcs3$ radial bins.
+The left-hand panel of Fig.~\ref{f:ann1} shows the [0.3-2] keV surface brightness profile of RX\,J0856.1+3756 extracted in circular $3\farcs3$ radial bins.
 This bin width was chosen as it is an integer multiple (3) of the \xmm\ EPIC pn pixel size, and therefore maximises the angular resolution of the resulting $S_{\rm X}$ profile in view of the mirror point spread function.
 The middle panel of Fig.~\ref{f:ann1} shows the resulting S/N of each $S_{\rm X}$ bin as a function of bin index.
-This exhibits a typical behaviour where the S/N rises sharply to a peak in the inner regions, before tapering off quasi-linearly with increasing bin index.
+The S/N is simply defined as the ratio of the $S_{\rm X}$ to its statistical error, corresponding to $S/N=\sqrt{N}$ in a pure Poisson regime, where $N$ is the number of counts in a given bin.
+In our case the statistical uncertainties include the errors added in quadrature from subtraction of the instrumental (CLOSED) and astrophysical local backgrounds \citep[see e.g.][]{bar17}.
+The S/N profile exhibits a typical behaviour where the S/N rises sharply to a peak in the inner regions, before tapering off quasi-linearly with increasing bin index.
 Each individual S/N is clearly insufficient to build a spectrum, hence the need for a specific rebinning of the $S_{\rm X}$ profile in order to extract the temperature profile.